inspec/inspec/README.md

-# InSpec Azure Resource Pack
+# InSpec for Azure

+## Roadmap

+This repository is the development repository for InSpec for VmWare.
+Once [RFC Platforms](https://github.com/chef/inspec/issues/1661) is fully implemented in InSpec, this repository is going to be merged into core InSpec.

-This resource pack provides resources for Azure Resources.
-It will ship with the required resources to write your own compliance rules:
+As of now, Azure resources are implemented as an InSpec resource pack.
+It will ship with the required resources to write your own Azure tests:

 ```
 ├── README.md - this readme